ahmadajmi/multilingualwithangular/multilingualwithangular.md

 Then run `gulp build` task from the command line to build the new changes in the JavaScript file.

-What we did:
+Here is the explanation of what we've done in the previous code snippet:
+We have:

-* Create an Angular module called `Multilingual`
+* Created an Angular module called `Multilingual`.
-* Inject `angular-translate` module as a dependency into your App as `pascalprecht.translate`
+* Injected the `angular-translate` module as a dependency into our App as `pascalprecht.translate`.
-* Inject `$translateProvider` in the `.config()` method
+* Injected `$translateProvider` in the `.config()` method.
-* Register the translation tables in different languages using the `.translations()` method and setting the language key such as `en` or `ar` as the first parameter.
+* Registered the translation tables in different languages using the `.translations()` method and setting the language key such as `en` or `ar` as the first parameter.
-* Set the preferred language using `.preferredLanguage()` method, this is important as we use more than one language so we can teach `angular-translate` which one to use on first load.
+* Set the preferred language using `.preferredLanguage()` method, (this is important as we use more than one language, so we can teach `angular-translate` which one to use on first load).

 Let's see an example of `angular-translate` using the `translate` filter